winnielin/vessel/README.md

 ### Fleet Page

-1. planned or actual vessel event
+1. planned vessel event - approval & reject button fuction
-2. remove specific polygons -> layer???
+2. actual vessel event - end point + vincity + notification with 2 more columns
-3. notification - approval button function
+3. on the map -> show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
-4. show weather info - try to find a temperature layer to implement
+4. show weather info - find a temperature layer to implement
-5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
+5. remove specific polygons -> layer?
 6. a block with political and piracy events
-7. how to use zone entry & exit data
+7. how to use zone entry & exit data?

 ## To Improve